 The appeals process is open to students, employees, and visitors.

-Parking tickets must be paid before you can appeal the ticket.
+Parking tickets must be paid for before you can appeal the ticket.
 Tickets and Appeals can be paid and submitted online.
-The link to the online Parking Portal can be found under Parking Services from the my.scranton homepage.
+The link to the online Parking Portal can be found on the Parking and Transportation card.
 Properly submitted appeals will be reviewed by the Parking Review Board as needed each semester.

 Appeals should address the circumstances resulting in the violation.
 The appeal decision will be reached based on the merits of the submitted appeal.
 The appellant will be notified of the decision within 10 days of the board acting on the appeal.
 The decision of the Parking Review Board is final.